inworld-ai/inworld-web-sdk/packages/web-threejs/README.md

 ## Ready Player Me Asset Loading Process <a id="loading-rpm" name="loading-rpm"></a>

-The following diagram explains the loading process of the configuration file and assets for RPM.
+The following diagram explains the loading process of both the configuration file and 3D asset files for a Ready Player Me avatar.

 ![RPM](./imgs/rpm-loading-flow.png 'RPM')